roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 1. In the Google Cloud Console for your project, use the **Navigation menu** (![console_nav_small.png](img/console_nav_small.png)) to navigate to **Storage**.

 2. At the top of the page, click **Create Bucket** to start the creation of a new storage bucket.
 Storage bucket names need to be globally unique.
 Enter a name you think might work and click **Continue**.
-If the bucket name is taken, repeat this process until you have found a name that works.
+If the bucket name is taken, repeat this process until you find a name that works.

-3. Set the bucket's location type to `Region` and set the bucket's location to `us-central1`, then click **Continue**.
+3. Set the bucket's location type to `Region`, set the bucket's location to `us-central1`, and then click **Continue**.

-4. Leave the storage class as `Standard`, scroll to the bottom of the page, then click **Create** to create the bucket.
+4. Leave the storage class as `Standard`, scroll to the bottom of the page, and then click **Create** to create the bucket.

 5. Make sure to record the name of your bucket because you'll need that in a bit.